-- Google Chrome 11.x - Microsoft Internet Explorer 7.x, 8.x, and 9.x
+- Google Chrome 7.x, 12.x, 14 22.x

+- Internet Explorer 7.x, 8.x, and 9.x

-- Mozilla Firefox 4.x and 5.x - Safari 4
+- Mozilla Firefox 4 15.x

+- Safari 4, 5

 Web browsers support different screen sizes and enable users to change the size of the web browser.
 When planning gadget layout and design, it is important to consider the screen size of all expected users.
 Web browsers can override several layout features for a web page such as font size, background color, or a cascading style sheet.